Sp1derM0rph3us/Sp1derM0rph3us/README.md

 I'm **SpiderMorpheus**, a.k.a SpiderM/Sp1d3rM.
 Red Team operator, exploit & malware developer, researcher, writer and a cyberpunk.
 Everything that can be hacked peaks my interest, but I focus in Active Directory, binary exploitation, malware development and social engineering.
 I've had the amazing opportunity to talk at **Security BSidesSP 2026**, where I spoke about one of my researches: **S3 Bucket Poisoning**.
 You can read the original article [here](https://spiderm.medium.com/buckets-of-poison-using-s3-buckets-to-exploit-humans-271fda69bf0f).

-I also integrate an independent computer science and security research group called Anteiku (or Anteikuops).
-You can read one of our articles [@ anteiku](https://anteiku-energy.github.io/)
+I also integrate an independent computer science and security research group called ANTEIKU.
+You can read one of our articles [@ ANTEIKU](https://anteiku-energy.github.io/)

 Here, you can find scripts and tools I've made.
 I'm also a music producer, beatmaker and guitarist deeply in love with pop culture and Mike Pondsmith's Cyberpunk.